manuelbieh/react-book/basics/event-handling.md

 Cannot read property 'value' of null
 {% endhint %}

-The easiest solution for this problem is to define and object literal instead of an updater function:
+The easiest solution for this problem is to define an object literal instead of an updater function:

 ```jsx
 handleChange = (e) => {